tadgy/bash-ini-parser/README.md

 associated with it.
 Note the case of the key names as this is important when the arrays are defined.

-For these examples, the `parse_ini` script will be called directly so the output of the parser can be examined - the same commands demonstrated here can be used within an `eval` in a script.
+For these examples, the `parse-ini` script will be called directly so the output of the parser can be examined - the same commands demonstrated here can be used within an `eval` in a script.

 Basic usage - no options:
 ```
-$ /path/to/parse_ini example.ini
+$ /path/to/parse-ini example.ini
 declare -g -A INI_global
 INI_global["Global Key"]='Global Value'
 declare -g -A INI_Section_1